Skip to content

 Will a vasectomy increase my risk of prostate cancer?

-Current research shows no clear link between vasectomy and increased prostate cancer risk (source).
+Current research does not show a clear or significant link between vasectomy and increased prostate cancer risk (Gonzalez DC, 2020).

 Is screening for prostate cancer recommended for all men?

-Guidelines differ.
-Most recommend shared decision-making for screening men aged 50–70, or starting earlier in higher-risk populations.
+Guidelines vary.
+Most organizations recommend personalized/shared decision-making for screening discussions with men ages 50–70, or starting earlier for higher-risk groups.

 What should I do if my doctor finds a high PSA level?

-A high PSA does not always mean cancer.
-Further evaluation may include retesting, imaging, or biopsy.
-Discuss options and risks with your provider.
+A high PSA does not always indicate cancer.
+It may require repeat testing, imaging, or a biopsy.
+Discuss with your provider before deciding the next step.

 What if my partner has noticeable urinary symptoms?

-Encourage them to seek medical attention.
-Early detection and management improve treatment success and comfort.
+Encourage them to schedule a medical evaluation.
+Early detection and effective treatment improve comfort and outcomes.

 Can exercise improve prostate health?

-Regular physical activity helps maintain a healthy weight and may reduce risk for BPH and prostate cancer.
+Regular physical activity helps maintain a healthy weight, which may reduce the risk of both BPH and prostate cancer.

 Is prostate cancer curable?